shred/zxspectrum-bom/content/index.md

 * **4116**: This DRAM type is long out of production, but <abbr title="New Old Stock">NOS</abbr> parts are still available.
 Alternatively there is an [SRAM module](https://lotharek.pl/productdetail.php?id=267) that replaces all eight 4116 with a single board.
 With a small hardware modification, you can replace them with 4164 DRAM chips, which will also solve the problem with the coil (see below).
 * **4532**: This DRAM is actually a 4164 where one half of the memory turned out to be defective on production.
 If you use 4532 chips, make sure they are of the same brand and type (e.g. taken from the same ZX Spectrum).
 It's easier to use 4164 chips as drop-in replacement though, they are still available as <abbr title="New Old Stock">NOS</abbr> parts.
 You can mix 4532 and 4164 chips.
 * **ROM**: The easiest way is to salvage a ROM from a broken ZX Spectrum.
 A 27C128 or 27C256 EPROM can be used as replacement, but requires a [modification to the hardware](http://blog.retroleum.co.uk/electronics-articles/how-to-replace-the-rom-of-a-zx-spectrum-with-an-eprom/).
 * **LM1889N**: This part is long out of production, but can still be found as <abbr title="New Old Stock">NOS</abbr> part.
-You can use a TI SN94459N as replacement, but this type is even harder to find and the image quality is inferior (align the SN94459N to the top and leave the bottom pins open).
+You can use a TI SN94459N as replacement, but this type is even harder to find, and the image quality is inferior (align the SN94459N to the top and leave the bottom pins open).
 * **Transistors**: The original ZTX transistors are out of production, but can be [replaced by standard types](https://sinclair.wiki.zxnet.co.uk/wiki/Replacement_Components#ZX_Spectrum_48k).
 The replacement types in this list are known to be good, but are not necessarily the only or the best choice.
 If you use replacement types, check the datasheets for correct orientation!
 For example, if you use a BC557 as replacement for TR5, it must be reverse mounted (i.e. the flat side must face in the opposite direction).
-* **Coil**: The coil was custom made for Sinclair.
+* **Coil**: The coil was custom-made for Sinclair.
 There are new coils available on auction platforms sometimes, but they are expensive.
 The best way is to salvage a coil from a broken ZX Spectrum.
 If it is defective, [it can be repaired easily](https://shred.zone/cilla/page/458/zx-spectrum-recoiled.html#new-coil).
 Another alternative is to use the SRAM module or 4164 chips like mentioned above, as they do not need -5V and +12V.
 You could then use a 5V to 12V DC/DC converter to generate the 12V for the LM1889, and leave out the coil.
 Note that a few expansions might need -5V or -12V, and won't work properly with this modification.
 * **Keyboard Connectors**: They can be found as <abbr title="New Old Stock">NOS</abbr> part from time to time, and otherwise can be salvaged from a broken ZX Spectrum.
 There are replacement parts in this Bill of Material list that are still in production, however they are not optimal.
 * **TV Modulator**: The modulator needs to be reused from a broken ZX Spectrum.
 However, as most modern TVs don't have a matching input anymore, it can easily be replaced with a [simple RCA connector](https://shred.zone/cilla/page/459/zx-spectrum-chrome.html#composite-mod) to get a composite output ("composite mod").
 You could also use an [s-video module](https://github.com/redhawk668/ZX-Spectrum-S-Video), which will enhance the image quality even more ("s-video mod").
 Do not place C65 if you use the s-video module.
 * **Speaker**: The speaker should have an impedance of 40Ω, but similar speakers will do as well.
-* **7805 and Heatsink**: They should be replaced with a modern DC/DC converter, as it stays cool and does not need a heatsink.
-Since the original ULA gets pretty warm itself, and cannot be cooled with a heatsink in the original ZX Spectrum case for space reasons, any additional heat source should be avoided.
+* **7805 and Heat Sink**: They should be replaced with a modern DC/DC converter, as it stays cool and does not need aheat sinkk.
+Since the original ULA gets pretty warm itself, and cannot be cooled with a heat sink in the original ZX Spectrum case for space reasons, any additional heat source should be avoided.

 ## Sockets